 I was about 7 years old when my life saw a huge change.
 Up until then we had lived in a small out-house in a fairly busy residential area in Bangalore.
 We were now about to move to a suburb with houses far far apart.
 Sounds of urban traffic were about to be replaced with eerie noises of wind creeping through tiny gaps in the windows and doors.
 This new land was reigned over by a weed they called Parthenium.

 In a place so sparsely populated, I learned how everyone gets to know everyone.
 Neighbors became more like extended family.
-Together, we were like an island cut off from the city.
-Where we lived was not a jungle (though there were poisonous snakes and weird lizards), not a city (there was no city water supply, tarred roads and other such urbane perks) and not a village (though not far from us were small settlements where people lived with their cattle).
+We were on an island cut off from the city.
+It wasn’t a jungle (though there were poisonous snakes and weird lizards), not a city (there was no city water supply, tarred roads and other urbane perks) and not a village (though not far from us were small settlements where people lived with their cattle).
 We were in a strange space that was on the verge of being engulfed by the city.

 An uninhabitable piece of land was slowly turning into a residential layout.
 Grey, half-constructed houses became the venues of our weekend hide-and-seek games.
-We grew up loving the smell of fresh paint and varnish.
+We grew up loving the smell of fresh paint and varnish, with the sounds of borewell drilling boring into our ears and with the sight of an ever changing skyline.
 One of our games was to pretend to be architects and draw floor plans for homes.
 Our summers were spent building castles with construction sand.
-We ran happy and free amidst Parthenium.
+We ran happy and free amidst Parthenium as tall as us.

 One of my favorite places in our new house was our terrace.
 We could see a large part of the city from there given the elevation of the layout.
 At night, the city lights shone at a distance but the stars above were much brighter.
 ‘The houses look like toys from here’ I had said when I saw it all for the first time.